krashish8/cp-stress-tester/README.md

 <details>
 <summary><code>main.cpp</code></summary>

-  - The main solution file to test.
+  - The main solution which the user wants to validate.

 </details>

 <details>
 <summary><code>main__Generator.cpp</code></summary>

-  - This file acts as a generator and an interactor (to generate random test case and to interact with the main solution).
+  - This file acts as a generator as well as an interactor (to generate random test case and to interact with the main solution).
-  - It should first generate a random test case - e.g. the number to guess.
+  - Use `cin` and `cout` for interaction (`cin` - take user's query, `cout` - give back response).
+For printing anything to console or for giving verdict, use `cerr`.
-  - Then rest of the code is written inside an infinite while loop
+  - First, generate a random test case - e.g. the number to guess, and store it in some container.
-  - It should first take the output produced by the main solution from the standard input stream (`stdin`) using `cin`.
+  - Then loop until the number of queries exceed the allowed query, or the user guesses the correct answer.
-  - It should then output the response to the standard output stream (`stdout`) using `cout`.
+  - Now, inside the loop, first take the output produced by the main solution from the standard input stream using `cin`.
-  - For printing any verdict or the testcase (if an error occurred), it should output the response to the standard error stream (`stderr`) using `cerr`.
+  - Then, give back the response to the standard output stream using `cout`.
-  - Note: To interact with the user, output is given using `cout` and other outputs related to verdicts are given using `cerr`.
+  - After every interaction, check:
-  - So, along with `cout`, write the same output to `cerr` for debugging purposes.
+    1. Whether the number of questions asked is within limits.
-  - After every interaction, it should validate:
+    2. Whether the response of the user is correct or not.
-    1. Checking whether the number of questions asked is within limits.
+  - In case of any error, output it using `cerr` and simultaneously `return 1`.
-    2. Checking whether the response of the user is correct or not.
+  - In case the answer is correct, give appropriate verdict using `cerr` and `return 0`.

-  - In case of any error, it should output it using `cerr` and simultaneously `return 1`.
+For debugging purposes,
-  - In case the answer is correct, it gives appropriate verdict using `cerr` and returns 0.
+  - Output every user's query to the standard error stream using `cerr`, (i.e., for every `cin`, also output the values to `cerr`).
-  - Also, for debugging purposes, print the correct output using `cerr` at the end of this file, before returning 0 or 1.
+  - Print the correct answer at the end using `cerr` before returning 0 or 1.

 </details>

-For an interactor, make sure to flush the output by using `endl`, and not `\n`.
+In case of interactor, make sure to flush the output by using `endl`, and not `\n`.

 ## Files